IBM/get-your-java-microservice-up-and-running/workshop/exercise-01/README.md

 * Open Liberty 18.0.0.4
 * MicroProfile 3.0

-Read the article [How to build and run a Hello World Java Microservice](http://heidloff.net/article/how-to-build-and-run-a-hello-world-java-microservice/) to learn more.

-In the [Dockerfile](../authors-java-jee/Dockerfile) we define how to build the container image.
+In the [Dockerfile](https://github.com/IBM/cloud-native-starter/blob/master/authors-java-jee/Dockerfile) we define how to build the container image.
 For detailed information check the [Dockerfile documentation](https://docs.docker.com/engine/reference/builder/)

 When we build a new container image we usually start with an existing container image that already contains a minimum of the configuration we need, for example the OS, the Java version or even more.
 For this we search [DockerHub](https://hub.docker.com/search?q=maven&type=image&image_filter=official) or on the internet to find a starting point which fits to our needs.